wagner-wutzke/microservices/README.md

 This source code is an implementation example of a simple microservices distributed system.
 It consists of a service, a client and a discovery service (Netflix Eureka), each deployed as a Docker container in one single Host.

+In this example we have an Eureka services registry _discovery_, which is registers the _service_ and _client_ services.
+It can be viewed under http://[docker_host_ip]:8761.
+The _service_ service provides a REST endpoint http://[docker_host_ip]:8880/service, which returns a simple string as response.
+The _client_ service also provides a REST endpoint http://[docker_host_ip]:8890/client.
+Calling this URL makes this service to make a discovery call to the _discovery_ service, find out which is the ip of the _service_ service and then, call its endpoint, returning its response.
+The

 ## Building the containers with the Docker Maven Plugin
 The Docker Maven Plugin makes ones life easier, when changes in the service implementation are made constantly and re-build the docker image has to be done several times.